Crane LMI Computer Replacement Experts

 • Full lockout capabilities

-This customer is a large concrete construction provide in the mid Atlantic east coast region.
+This customer is a large concrete construction provider in the mid Atlantic & east coast region.
 They approached BTS about a replacement for their PAT DS350 Vertical RCI console.
-Unfortunately the lead time to get a replacement from Europe was about 4 months and cost around $15,000.
+Unfortunately the lead time to get a replacement from Europe was about 4 months and cost over $20,000.
 The customer was not able to wait that long, nor did it make any sense to spend that amount of money to replace one component of such an aging system.
 In the end we were able to provide a complete new RCI system to them for less than the price it would have cost for the replacement display.

 Grove RT528C